Administration of Technical Agricultural Services (ASTA)

 – at the regional level:

-• four regional departments.
+• two regional departments.

 The areas covered by the various districts, and the location of their headquarters, are determined by Grand-Ducal Regulation.
 The number thereof may likewise be modified by Grand-Ducal Regulation.